 You can easily propagate Sansevieria by simply dividing the plant when you repot.
 This is probably the easiest and quickest way to propagate these plants.

 Do you have any snake plants?
+You’d be hard pressed to find a houseplant that is so easy to grow.
 Which Sansevieria varieties are your favorites?